Riya10031/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_04_MFAConditionalAccessandAADIdentityProtection.md

 1. Complete the verification and ensure that you successfully signed in to the Application Access Panel.

-#### Task 5: Review the Azure AD Identity Protection reports
+#### Task 5: Review the Microsoft Entra ID Identity Protection reports

-In this task, you will review the Azure AD Identity Protection reports generated from the ToR browser logins.
+In this task, you will review the Microsoft Entra ID Identity Protection reports generated from the ToR browser logins.

-1. Back in the Azure portal, use the **Directory + subscription** filter to switch to the **AdatumLab500-04** Azure Active Directory tenant.
+1. Back in the Azure portal, use the **Directory + subscription** filter to switch to the **AdatumLab500-04** Microsoft Entra ID tenant.

 1. On the **AdatumLab500-04** blade, in the **Manage** section, click on **Security**.